nidhish2004/CPROGRAMS/README.md

 9. Write a C program to search a number using Binary Search method
 10. Write a C program to implement Linked list operations
 11. Write a C program to implement Stack operations such as PUSH, POP and PEEK
+12. Write a C program to implement the application of Stack